-Bunmi's letter Persuasive letters Bunmi, 14 South Road, Benin, Edo State The Manager, Computer Solutions, PO Box 777 Ikeja, Kano Hello Manager Hello Manager I'm Bunmi and I go to school.
-We want computers for finding fun facts and playing games.
-Send us some.
+Bunmi's letter Persuasive letters Bunmi, 14 South Road Benin, Edo State The Manager, Computer Solutions, PO Box 777 Ikeja, Kano Hello Manager Im Bunmi and I go to school.
+We want computers for findin facts and playing games.
+Ser us some.
 They will look very nice in our classroom.
-We know how to use them.
-I'll always be your friend if you send us one or two.
-Write the following rules on the chalkboard and leave them there for the week: Write in the style of a formal letter.
+We know them there for the week: Write in the style of a formal letter.
 Use persuasive openers.
 Include clear reasons for your argument.
 Have reasons against your argument and explain why they are not good.
+III all states in the state of fitters of the state